deepanshudua55/guided-projects/sg3/theory-hash/hash-tables/day-2/README.md

 - n = total number of keys
 - k = number of buckets
 - Load factor = n/k
-  - Keeping the load factor low, keeps the chance of collisions low.
+  - Keeping the load factor low keeps the chance of collisions low.
 - Ideally, each bucket should have a 1/k chance of being returned from our hash function.
 - Collisions are essentially inevitable.
 - A bad hash function can make collisions more likely than they should be.
 It would favor some indices in the array over others.